Badass marketing star Bozoma Saint John is getting her own docu-series

 The marketing star, who’s currently CMO of the global media conglomerate Endeavor, will host and produce the upcoming documentary series Bozoma: Being Badass on the Starz network.

-Saint John describes the show as a cross between Anthony Bourdain: Parts Unknown, Mister Rogers, and The Oprah Winfrey Show, telling Fast Company that it will bring a sense of “purposefulness” to a range of topics that span her personal and professional life, from her love of fashion to the challenges of being a single, working mother and widow.
-(The show comes by the Bourdain comparison honestly: Parts Unknown‘s Alex Lowry is an executive producer on Bozoma.)
+Saint John describes the show as a cross between Anthony Bourdain: No Reservations, Mister Rogers, and The Oprah Winfrey Show, telling Fast Company that it will bring a sense of “purposefulness” to a range of topics that span her personal and professional life, from her love of fashion to the challenges of being a single, working mother and widow.
+(The show comes by the Bourdain comparison honestly: No Reservations‘ Alex Lowry is an executive producer on Bozoma.
+Anjula Acharia is also exec producing.)

 The show will follow Saint John through both professional and personal environments, interspersed with her interviewing individuals on the theme of each particular episode.
 For instance, after discussing the “life-altering” experience of losing her husband (he lost his battle with cancer five years ago), she’ll talk to others who have been through a similar experience, trying to discover “how they thrive,” she says.
 “How do they move through life carrying that case of grief?
 How do their kids feel?
 I think there are big lessons for all of us.”